 If you’ve been around here for a bit, you already know I’m passionate about making eco-friendly switches where I can.
 Not only are they saving me a ton of money every month, but they’re SO much better for the planet too.

-I ended up choosing the Flex Period Cup and still have the same exact one 18 months later! 👏🏻
+I ended up choosing the Flex Period Cup and still have the same exact one 3+ years later! 👏🏻

 Here’s what drew me to the Flex Cup:

 - Can be worn for up to 12 hours. 😱

 - ZERO cases of TSS with this product. 🙌 WOW!

 - The unique pull-tab design makes removal easier than most other cups.

 - Easy to clean (just warm water & soap and when your cycle is done, you can boil the cup for 10 minutes for extra sanitation)

 - No cup staining since it’s black.

 And can we just take a minute to harp on how frugal this thing is?! 😱